metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana.md

 ## Outcome

-By the end of this guide, you should be able to understand how NFTs could be transferred in **anchor framework**.
+By the end of this guide, you should be able to understand how NFTs transfer work in **anchor framework**.
 Please refer this [github link](https://github.com/metablockshq/metablocks-program-library/blob/main/nft-vault/programs/nft-vault/src/lib.rs) to dive directly into the code.

 ## Understanding about SPL-Tokens

 Transferring a NFT to any accounts, an **associated token account** needs to generated for a wallet where we would like to transfer the NFT.

-However, before dweling into how to transfer NFTs, there are a few things one should understand conceptually.
+However, before dwelling into how to transfer NFTs, there are a few things one should understand conceptually.

 ### Create a Mint
-You could think of `mint` as a metadata about NFT that is being trasferred to an account.
-A mint could be initialized in a context.
+You could think of `mint` as a metadata about NFT that is being transferred to an account.
+A mint could be initialised in a context.
 In `Anchor Framework` the struct could be passed a context.

 `anchor_spl` needs to be imported into the project.
 This could be added in `cargo.toml` file.